aeris/onionbox/README.md

 You can flash your SD card with `dd if=torbox.img of=/dev/sdd` (or with `make img_flash` if on the dev machine).
 If you want to use the compressed image without uncompressed it on disk, use `unxz -c torbox.img.xz | dd of=/dev/sdd`.

-For development, because flashing 4GB on a SD card is slow and tedious, you can format your SD card with `make format` and then sync it content with `make rootfs_flash` after a new build (or even `make rootfs_sync` if the Torbox is joinable from the development machine, avoiding the SD card switch).
+For development, because flashing 4GB on a SD card is slow and tedious, you can format your SD card with `make format` and then sync it content with `make flash` after a new build (or even `make rootfs_sync` if the Torbox is joinable from the development machine, avoiding the SD card switch).

 # Usage